 - What’s happening in the specific industry?

 - To what extent is book value misleading?

-- How asset components are adjustments properly bring it to fair market value?
+- Are asset components adjusted properly to bring it to fair market value?

-- How salaries, travel, and entertainment expenses, non-recurring items, potential legal or tax liabilities are adjusted?
+- How are salaries, travel and entertainment expenses, non-recurring items, and potential legal or tax liabilities adjusted?